-The SPM fluxes are the product of water discharges and SSC, and contaminant fluxes are the product of the SPM fluxes and the contaminant concentrations (Fig. 1).
-At most stations, water discharge is provided by a collocated or neighbouring hydrometric station.
+The SPM fluxes are the product of water discharge and SSC, and contaminant fluxes are the product of the SPM fluxes and the contaminant concentrations (Fig. 1).
+At most stations, water discharge is provided by a collocated or neighboring hydrometric station.
 Most often, water levels are measured using pressure sensors, pneumatic probes (bubblers) or radar gauges, and the stage records are converted to discharge using a stage-discharge rating curve (Le Coz et al., 2014; Kiang et al., 2018), or a stage-fall-discharge rating curve (Mansanarez et al., 2016) for stations affected by variable backwater upstream of a dam.
 Hourly averaged water discharge data are generally calculated by conversion of water level measurements through stage-discharge rating curves, otherwise through numerical modelling.
 At Jons, the closest hydrometric station is relatively far upstream, and two tributaries bring significant amounts of water between the hydrometric and the turbidity station.
-Therefore, a 1-D hydrodynamic model (Dugué et al., 2015; Launay et al., 2019) is used to compute the discharge time series at Jons from the three discharge times series measured upstream on the Rhône River (at Lagnieu) and on the two tributaries (Ain and Bourbre Rivers).
+Therefore, a 1-D hydrodynamic model (Dugué et al., 2015; Launay et al., 2019) is used to compute the discharge time series at Jons from the three discharge times series measured upstream on the Rhône